Tartu,

 Chapter 7.
 Mehdi Bazargan, Iran: http://www.nehzateazadi.org/mehdi.html

 Chapter 9.
-Rachid Ghannouchi, Tunisia: Muslim Students Association listing
+Rachid Ghannouchi, Tunisia: Muslim Students Association

 Chapter 10.
 Sadek Sulaiman, Oman: http://www.alhewar.com/SadekDemAndShura.htm